kubestellar/kubestellar/SECURITY.md

 Join the [kubestellar-security-announce](https://groups.google.com/u/1/g/kubestellar-security-announce) group for emails about security and major API announcements.

+## Dependencies Policy

+KubeStellar manages its dependencies with the following policy:

+- **Automated Updates:** We use [Dependabot](https://github.com/dependabot) to automatically check for and propose updates to dependencies in Go modules, Python requirements, Dockerfiles, and Helm charts.
+Dependabot PRs are reviewed and merged by maintainers.
+- **Review Process:** All dependency update pull requests are subject to the same review process as other code changes.
+Maintainers verify that updates do not introduce breaking changes or known vulnerabilities before merging.
+- **Security Best Practices:** We avoid using unmaintained or deprecated dependencies, and monitor for security advisories affecting our dependencies.
+Vulnerabilities in dependencies are prioritized for prompt remediation.
+- **Documentation:** The dependency update process is documented in the repository's README and CONTRIBUTING guidelines.

 ## Report a Vulnerability

 We're extremely grateful for security researchers and users that report vulnerabilities to the KubeStellar Open Source Community.
 All reports are thoroughly investigated by a set of community volunteers.